victormbogu1/Forensic-Examination-Project-Case-Study-Vicos/README.md

 # Forensic-Examination-Project – Case Study: Vicos

-## Part 1: Digital Forensics Case Investigation
+## Digital Forensics Case Investigation

 Developments in the modern world have shown how simple it is to acquire all sorts of information through the use of computers.
 Social networking services, for example, have become a fundamental element of people’s lives, connecting individuals, sharing updates globally, and providing useful information.
 Unfortunately, this information can also be exploited for **criminal activity**.